Transport Secretary ‘pleaded guilty’ over work phone incident

 Ms Haigh has been Sheffield Heeley MP since 2015, and held a number of shadow ministerial and shadow cabinet roles before becoming Transport Secretary when Labour won the election in July.

-It is understood the incident was disclosed in full when she joined the shadow cabinet.
-Details on the specific offence were not immediately clear.
+It is understood that it was a fraud offence and the incident was disclosed in full to Prime Minister Sir Keir Starmer when she joined the shadow cabinet.
+The conviction is now spent.

 The chair of the Conservative Party said the Prime Minister has “serious questions” to answer about the matter.